 How SBA Economic Injury Disaster Loans Work

 EIDL loans are only available upon federal declaration.
 Sometimes, as with Hurricane Katrina, EIDL loans are offered in conjunction with a physical disaster that has had wide economic impacts.
 In other cases, like the COVID-19 pandemic, these loans are offered based on widespread economic injury.
-Regardless of the disaster, the six-step process for an SBA Economic Injury Disaster Loan remains the same.
+Regardless of the disaster, the process for an SBA economic injury disaster loan remains the same.

 Following a major natural or economic disaster, the federal government declares an official disaster.
 At this stage, small business owners still can’t apply for funding.
-However, you should begin to complete some forms required for any disaster loans so that those are ready when you are allowed to apply.
+However, businesses can complete some of the required forms for any disaster loans in advance for when the application process officially opens.

 2. State Governments Apply for Inclusion

-State governments can apply and get certain counties included for the disaster to ensure that small business owners can access capital.
+State governments can apply to get certain counties included in the disaster to ensure that small business owners can access capital.
 At this stage, the SBA releases a document that details the affected counties, dates of application, specific relief information, and interest rates for the applicable disaster loan.

 3. Small Businesses Apply for Funding

-Unlike other types of SBA loans, where you apply for funding through a lender, SBA EIDL loans are issued directly through the SBA.
+Unlike other types of SBA loans where you apply for funding through a lender, SBA EIDL loans are issued directly through the SBA.
 You can apply online through the SBA Disaster Loan Assistance Portal.
-You’ll be required to download and complete several forms that you will upload to complete your application.
+You’ll be required to download and complete several forms as part of the application.
+Once completed, the forms will then be uploaded to complete your application.

 The following forms are required as part of your SBA EIDL loan application: